FAQs for "Adding a New Training Type"

 11. What impact does adding a new Training Type have on existing training programs?

-• Adding a new Training Type can enhance existing training programs by providing more precise categorization and alignment with specific training needs.
-However, it’s important to review and update any relevant programs to ensure they are categorized correctly under the new type.
+A: It provides more precise categorization and alignment with training needs.
+Review and update relevant programs to ensure proper categorization under the new type.

 12. How do I ensure that Training Types are aligned with industry standards?